vinimaffra03/vinimaffra03/README.md

 💻 Fullstack Developer | 🚀 Constant Learner | ⚡ Problem Solver

-I'm a Fullstack Developer with +2 Yyears experience in **JavaScript, React, Node.js**, and **PostgreSQL**.
+I'm a Fullstack Developer with +2 Years experience in **JavaScript, React, Node.js**, and **PostgreSQL**.
 I'm passionate about building **modern web applications** and learning new technologies every day.
 I enjoy solving problems, exploring new frameworks, and improving my skills to become a better developer.

 [PORTFOLIO](https://maffra.vercel.app/)